Judecoin/pos-evolution/service-node-restart.md

 Note:

-If the official version has been updated, enter the corresponding new version directory.
+If the community version has been updated, enter the corresponding new version directory.

 ### 6. Check the Version